-Madrid also serves as a simple base for nearby day trips.
-See the historic mixing of Spanish cultures in Toledo, check out UNESCO-listed Roman aqueducts in Segovia, walk along medieval city walls at Avila, and appreciate the vibe of Salamanca.
+Though both cities offer day-trip opportunities, the destinations will be different.
+From Madrid, you can see the historical mixing of Spanish cultures in Toledo, check out UNESCO-listed Roman aqueducts in Segovia, walk along medieval city walls at Ávila, and appreciate the young vibe of Salamanca.

 The central city also provides a great jumping-off point to explore nearby regions.
 Andalusia is easy to reach with a 2.5-hour train to Seville.